rockettheme/docs/Docs/wordpress/themes/chapelco/demo_copyright.md

 The Copyright section remains the same for all areas of the site.
 Because of this, it is preserved as a Default widget override.

 ### Text
 The text widget in this area has no title.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <span class="rt-text-1">Designed by</span> <span class="rt-text-2">RocketTheme</span>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Leave everything at its default setting, select **Save**.